Pro-Trump, anti-Trump protesters clash in Berkeley

 "A large number of fights have occurred and numerous fireworks have been thrown in the crowds," Berkeley police said in a statement.
 "There have also been numerous reports of pepper spray being used in the crowd."

-Hundreds of people took part in the protests in Civic Center Park.
+Video showed crowds spilling into nearby streets.
+Scuffles broke out, fireworks, bottles and traffic cones were thrown into crowds and dumpsters and trash cans were hauled into streets.
+One man set afire a red "USA" hat and held it overhead.

+Police donned gas masks as they used pepper spray on the crowd.
+A Berkeley station for BART, the mass transit system, was shut down because of the street violence, CNN affiliate KRON said.

-Police said they confiscated prohibited items including hand-held flagpoles, a knife, a stun gun, helmets and signs, and flags attached to poles, CNN affiliate KRON reported.
-Video showed injured people but no details on the number of injuries was available.
+Police said they confiscated prohibited items including hand-held flagpoles, a knife, a stun gun, helmets and signs, and flags attached to poles, KRON reported.

+Video showed apparently injured people but no details on the number of injuries was available.

+An even larger protest erupted in February when people took to the streets to protest an appearance by right-wing commentator Milo Yiannopoulos at UC Berkeley.
+The university said more than $100,000 in damage was done.

 Protests were held in dozens of cities across the United States on Saturday for the anti-Trump "Tax Day," but the Berkeley rally was about free speech, according to local news reports.